stupidmankind/BYpassDoc/docs/source/commands/renamefolder.rst

 ----------

 **Source Folder**
 	Indicate the path to folder.
-This command list all files inside the folder ex.
-C:\\temp\\myfolder
+This command list all files inside the folder, e.g., C:\\temp\\myfolder.

 **New Name**
-	Enter the new folder name
+	Indicate the new folder name.